grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Hrmmm.... what if I told you I could set you up with a little cash?"

 Percy looked at the tiny stick-figure-in-a-sack skeptically.
-"Like a loan?"
-She asked.
+"Like a loan?" she asked.
 Loan sharks certainly came in all shapes and sizes.

 "No no. I don't go in for usury.
 That's for the real criminals.
 I'm offering a job.
 But one that would pay exceptionally well."

-"Well, that's certainly a unlikely fucking coincidence that you happen to offer me work when I was about to go groveling for some up and down the hall out there..."
+"Well, that's certainly a unlikely fucking coincidence that you happen to offer me work when I was about to go looking for a job when I was finished shopping for supplies in this store here."

-"You did mention you have a boat.
-This job requires a boat."

-Percy nodded.

-"To be transparent" the old lady continued, "I did receive a note that you might be a good fit for this particular work.
-It's not exactly coincidence that I found you in here."

-Percy put a couple of things together and realized the dock boss must have sent word to this lady.
-An awfully nice gesture -- if they weren't setting Percy up.
-She wondered what she had done to deserve a kind move from the dock boss.
+"It's no coincidence Captain Percy, I was looking for you."

+"Ah, then you are Miss Mai?
+But how did you know who I was?"

+"To be transparent, I did receive a note that you had arrived, and I came out to the hall to try to locate you.
+There is an element of urgency to the job I have for you."

+Percy remembered the dock boss had said she would send word ahead to Miss Mai.
 "Thanks for the transparency.
 I don't like the suggestion of a benign universe that coincidence would have fucking suggested."

-"Ah," said the lady, "yes, it's easier to believe the plot and the happenings are motivated by someone's will, eh?
+"Ah yes.
+It's easier to believe the plot and the happenings are motivated by someone's will, eh?
 That it isn't all just random chaos, and the coin-toss sometimes comes up in your favor?"

 "Oh I believe in the chaos," said Percy, "I just don't believe it comes up in my fucking favor."

-The lady grinned a wide gapped-tooth smile.
+Miss Mai grinned a wide gapped-tooth smile.
 "I think I can work with such a person.
-Would you be interested in coming back to my office and hearing the offer I have?
+Can I encourage you to join me in my office to hear the details of the offer I have for you?
 It's... not really fit for public spaces."

-Percy again put aside the suspicion that she was being set up.
-She needed the work.
-"OK lady.
-I'll hear whatever the fuck is you've got to say."
+"Miss Mai, I am genuinely excited to learn more about this opportunity."
 Percy put down the box of clamps, and noticed that the shopkeeper watching her do so.

+[//]: # (----- invisible character break)

-[//]: # (### Negotiation with Trinity for the explosives shipping job)
+[//]: # (### Negotiation with Miss Mai for the explosives shipping job)

-"My name is Trinity." croaked the old lady as she hobbled along next to Percy.
+In the open space of the hall, Miss Mai hobbled along next to Captain Percy.
 Percy took her arm to help her along.
 It was a thin little stick of bone in Percy's strong hand.
-"That's an interesting fucking name."

-"I had a very devout upbringing.
-Your name is Percy, right?"

-[//]: # (Devout...
-Catholic?
-Or mid-20th Century Nuclear Super-Science?)

-"Captain Sylvia Percy, ya.
-So you know all the fuck about me already?
+"So the dock boss told you all the fuck about me already?"
+Percy asked, hoping to asses the levelness of the playing field this negotiation would be carried out upon.

-"My dear Captain Percy, would you mind toning down your colorful language a bit during our interactions?"
+"The dock boss, yes, and a few others...
+My dear Captain Percy, would you mind toning down your colorful language a bit during our interactions?"

-"I'm a fucking sailor lady, what do you expect?"
+"I'm a fucking sailor.
+What do you expect?"

 [//]: # (Why is there so much gratuitous cursing in this story?
 Your answer is above!)

+[//]: # (----- EDITED TO HERE -----)

-Trinity walked on silently -- and Percy thought somewhat reproachfully -- for a minute.
+Miss Mai shuffled on silently -- and Percy thought somewhat reproachfully -- for a minute.
 "Anyway.
 In my line of work, it is best to know a little something about those you hire.
 Though again, in the interest of transparency, all I really know is your name and that you have a boat."

 "What's with all the transparency?"
 Percy asked.

 "Ah yes.
 Typically I play my cards somewhat closer.
-But this job is of some urgency, so I am hoping to build some trust with you quickly.
+But as I said, this job is of some urgency, so I am hoping to build some trust with you quickly.
 I can only hope you respond reciprocally.

 "Well then, in the interest of transparency you should know that my boat, as solid as she is, is currently in desperate need of some downtime for repairs.
 There's a limited amount of urgency we can put into picking up a job."